sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst.txt

    In ``new World(150, 200)`` what are ``150`` and ``200``?

 This lesson introduces a lot of vocabulary, but don't worry if you don't understand everything about classes and constructors yet.
-You will learn more about how this all works in Unit 5 when you write your own classes and constructors.
-And you will see parameters again with methods in the next lessons.
+You will learn more about how this all works in a later lesson when you write your own classes and constructors.

 Summary